 In this project, seaweed is explored to be a possible future material that could replace current materials that are not sustainable such as plastic and leather.
-Although seaweed is an organic material that is of vegetable origin and it will surely decay quicker than plastic or animal leather when comparing the sustainability of its lifecycle and its effect on nature, it is much more sustainable than plastic and leather.
+Seaweed is an organic material that is of vegetable origin and it will decay quicker than plastic or animal leather.

-In the first phase, a variety of material explorations are done to make bioplastics from seaweeds.
+In the first phase, a variety of material explorations were explored to make bioplastics from seaweeds.
 After explorations, a material of seaweed was created that is comparable to leather.
-The seaweed leather material is made by soaking the seaweed in materials that are used for making bioplastics such as vinegar, glycerine, etc. After combining different materials in the soaking processes, a good piece of seaweed leather is created that is soft, strong, and smooth.
+The seaweed leather material is made by soaking the seaweed in materials that are used for making bioplastics such as vinegar, glycerine, etc. After combining different materials in the soaking processes, a good piece of seaweed leather is created that is soft, strong and smooth.

 Kelp seaweed, glycerine, distilled water